SygWave/reconstruct.js/README.md

 To test for bugs, try converting links:

-* With random capitalization in the platform name, and/or...
+* With random capitalization in the platform name, or...

-* ...with(out) a forward slash at the end, and/or...
+* ...with(out) a forward slash at the end, or...

-* ...with URL query parameters at the end, and/or...
+* ...with URL query parameters at the end, or...

 * ...with tracking information at the end

-If you come across a bug, please create an issue and/or submit a pull request!
+If you come across a bug, please create an issue or submit a pull request!

 ### Instagram Test Links